-WP1: Improving the realism of Arctic processes and their linkages with the North Atlantic sea ice coverage and melting of Greenland ice sheet, can have a large impact on the climate of the mid-latitudes, either mediated by atmospheric-driven teleconnections triggered in response to surface heat flux changes, or via fresh-water discharges that impact the strength and variability of the Atlantic Meridional Overturning Circulation (AMOC).
+WP1: Improving the realism of Arctic processes and their linkages with the North Atlantic of Greenland ice sheet, can have a large impact on the climate in the mid-latitudes, either mediated by atmospheric-driven teleconnections triggered in response to surface heat flux changes, or via fresh-water discharges that impact the strength and variability of the Atlantic Meridional Overturning Circulation (AMOC).
 However, there are large discrepancies among current CGCMs regarding the rate of sea ice decline (Rosenblum and Eisenman, 2017).
-Besides, these models that do not usually include Greenland ice sheet components, and cannot therefore resolve their impacts.
+Besides, these models do not usually include Greenland ice sheet components, and cannot therefore resolve their impacts.
 This suggests that improved representation of sea ice processes and the inclusion of refined estimations of regional Greenland models are essential to advance our understanding of the real predictability over the Arctic, the North Atlantic and in their neighbouring areas.

-Participants (% of the total dedication to the project): Eduardo Moreno-Chamarro (100%) Markus Donat (25%)
+Participants (% of the total dedication to the project): Eduardo Moreno-Chamarro (100%), Markus Donat (25%), Julia Cannata (25% from her 0.5 EDP)

 Background: The Arctic is a key region to understand future climate change, as it is expected to experience the largest warming due to the effect of Polar Amplification (Bindoff et al. 2013).
-The unprecedented projected Arctic changes, including a drastic reduction on
+The unprecedented projected Arctic changes, including a drastic reduction in sea ice coverage and melting